 OpioidSettlementTracker’s (OST) Expenditure Report Tracker methodology

 The Expenditure Report Tracker is the public-facing interface of an original dataset created by the founder of this website, Christine Minhee, J.D.
-It hosts the results of Christine’s original investigation, research, and reporting, and will be updated weekly by Christine, who also independently maintains the other datasets here on OpioidSettlementTracker.com.
+It hosts the results of Christine’s original investigation, research, and reporting, and will be updated regularly by Christine, who also independently maintains the other datasets here on OpioidSettlementTracker.com.

 Sources for the above information.
 Christine used her own research on states’ opioid settlement spending rules to identify each state’s intrastate allocation share, and her research on states’ public reporting commitments helped her figure out which entity would ultimately be in charge of expenditure reporting for each of the 116 intrastate decision-making slices.
 She Googled a bunch to find the resources themselves, and emailed interviews with state and local officials* to figure out any remaining blanks.